Mart22052006/Auto_Personal_Asistant_Aiagent/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Movie data provided by external APIs
 - n8n for workflow automation
-- React and Django communities
+- React and TypeScript communities
+- OpenAI for AI capabilities